-Monona Bank is committed to enhancing the quality of life in Monona, Cottage Grove, Madison and other communities in Dane County.
+With nine locations in and around Dane County, Monona Bank is committed to enhancing the quality of life in all of our communities.

 In addition to donations of financial support, our associates get involved with volunteering for a wide variety of projects that benefit numerous community organizations.
 For example, a group of associates volunteer at the Second Harvest Food Bank of Southern Wisconsin; others serve on financial and loan boards and committees to help local startups and other businesses get started on the right financial footing.

 We believe our community support will have the greatest impact when our efforts are focused, especially given the limited budget that we have to help those who need it.
 Currently, we have been focusing our support towards local organizations whose work positively impacts the following needs in our communities: